-The lab offers numerous comprehensive high-quality laboratory tests in the areas of immunology, oncology, hematology, rheumatology and gastroenterology.
+The Clinical Immunology Laboratory at Children’s Hospital of Philadelphia (CHOP) offers a broad selection of standard as well as unique clinical assays performed by highly trained technologists.
+The lab offers numerous comprehensive, high-quality laboratory tests in the areas of immunology, oncology, hematology, rheumatology and gastroenterology.
 Our laboratory has a specific focus and expertise in pediatric immunodeficiencies as well as leukemia and lymphoma, where we offer specialized testing and interpretation.

 Abramson Research Center, Room 714H

 Monday – Friday, 7:30 a.m. – 5 p.m.